mstapelberg/forge/README.md

 - Composition analysis (short-range order, clustering, etc.)

 # Installation

+## Step 1: Install PyTorch and mace‑torch Manually

+Forge does **not** include PyTorch or mace‑torch in its dependency list.
+Please install them manually based on your system's requirements.
+Additionally, you will need a CUDA-enabled GPU to run FORGE (and preferably slurm for spawning multiple jobs at once).

 ```bash
 ### Setting up forge conda/mamba environment
 conda create -n forge python=3.11